arvidn/libtorrent/docs/features.rst

 disk io threads.
 When a block is read, the disk io thread reads all subsequent blocks from that piece into the read cache, assuming that the peer requesting the block will also request more blocks from the same piece.
-This decreases the number of syscalls for reading data.
+This decreases the number of system calls for reading data.
 It also decreases delay from seeking.

 Similarly, for write requests, blocks are cached and flushed to disk once one full piece is complete or the piece is the least recently updated one when more cache